What is Eastern Great Lakes?

 The ASCE student symposia take place in the spring and include competitions, professional and personal development opportunities, networking, and of course fun, as a celebration of civil engineering and the ASCE community.

 The ASCE Eastern Great Lakes Region includes 20 universities from Michigan and Ohio.
-In 2025, the ASCE Eastern Great Lakes Student Symposium will be hosted at Michigan Tech, with nearly 400 students expected to attend!
+In 2026, the ASCE Eastern Great Lakes Student Symposium will be hosted at Youngstown State University!

 The ASCE Eastern Great Lakes Student Chapters are: